carlgieringer/sophistree/packages/browser-extension/README.md

 2. Enable "Developer mode" in the top right corner.
 3. Click "Load unpacked" and select the `dist/dev` folder created in the previous step.

-To reload JS changes, you can just close and re-open the sidebar using the action button in Chrome's toolbar.
+To reload JS changes, you can just close and re-open the side panel using the action button in Chrome's toolbar.

 You'll need to reload the extension any time the manifest or content scripts change.
 You can do this from the in-app menu or from Chrome's extension page.

 ### Running Tests